buchanankerswell/kerswell_kohn_backarc/README.md

 ### GDAL, GEOS, and PROJ

 Geographic operations require the geographic libraries [gdal](https://gdal.org), [geos](https://trac.osgeo.org/geos), and [proj](https://proj.org).
 On Mac, the easiest way to get gdal, geos, and proj is to use Homebrew.
-If your machine does not have Homebrew, you can install it by running in the terminal
+If your machine does not have Homebrew, you can install it by running

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"